Changissnz/nu_merchant_principal/README.md

 information?
-Could education really be as simple as two parallel straight paths, one the perfect transmission (by the educator) and the other the perfect practice or at least the most genuine effort in practice (the educatee)?
+Could education really be as simple as two parallel straight paths, one the perfect transmission (by the educator) and the other the perfect practice or at least the most genuine effort in practice (by the educatee)?

 Entertain the notion that there are two tenets in education.
 For matters of fact, education transmits absolute truth.